westurner/dotfiles/docs/tools.rst

-* Wheel is a newer, PEP-based standard (``.whl``) with a different metadata format, the ability to specify (JSON) digital signatures for a package, within the package, and a number of additional advantages.
+* Wheel is a newer, PEP-based standard (``.whl``) with a different metadata format, the ability to specify (JSON) digital signatures for a package within the package, and a number of additional speed and platform-consistency advantages.
-* Wheels can also be uploaded to PyPI
+* Wheels can be uploaded to PyPI.
-* Wheels are generally faster than traditional Python packages
+* Wheels are generally faster than traditional Python packages.

-Packages available as wheels are listed at http://pythonwheels.com/
+Packages available as wheels are listed at `<http://pythonwheels.com/>`__.

 .. index:: Conda
 .. _conda: